schneider1231/holiday_cost_calculator/README.md

 ## Features

 - Calculates the cost of the flight based on the destination city.
-- Calculates the total cost of the hotel stay based on the number of nights.
+- Calculates the total cost of the hotel stay based on the number of nights you'll stay.
-- Calculates the total cost of the rental car based on the number of days.
+- Calculates the total cost of the rental car based on the number of days the car is rented.
 - Calculates the overall cost of the holiday trip by summing up the costs of the flight, hotel stay, and car rental.

 ## Usage